rcya1/rcya1.github.io/_posts/math/roots-of-unity/2021-04-18-roots-of-unity-filter.md

 math: true
 toc: true
 toc_sticky: true
-excerpt: The main problem we are trying to tackle in this section is the following from one of Thomas Mildorf's mock AIMEs.
-We can tackle this problem in a variety of ways, but the approach we will be using here is a technique known as roots of unity filter.
+excerpt: The final part of a three part series about roots of unity filter.
+We go over the roots of unity filter, which is a technique used for summing a subset of the coefficients of a polynomial.
 ---

 ## Note